TheOneric/CR-Fixes/Readme.md

 If you wish to set Spanish, including the part after the parantheses might be necessary to match your desired language as the player has entries for *Spanish (Spain..* and *Spanish (Latin...*.
 Only requesting *Spanish* might yield either of these choices.

+### Experimental: Request DRM-free streams
+**Default: true**
+When saving settings with this as *true*, and on browser start if this is set to *true*:
+Setting *"VILOS\_DRM\_ROLLOUT"* cookie to the non-drm value.
+As crunchyroll might stop respecting this cookie value at any time, this is marked as an experimental feature.